-Glenbrook Community Preschool believes small ratios and small class sizes are better for supporting children's development.
+Glenbrook Preschool Society believes small ratios and small class sizes are better for supporting children's development.
 Three-year-old classes have one teacher, one teacher's assistant, and a maximum of twelve children.
 Four-year-old classes have one teacher, one teacher's assistant, and a maximum of sixteen children.

 Children need to be fully toilet-trained in order to attend the preschool.
 Please read the toilet-training section in the Policies and Procedures Manual on our Registration page if this affects your child.
 It is important to let your child know that he/she will need to do the bathroom 'routine' on his/her own.
 Children may ask to go to the bathroom at any time and will be escorted by a teacher.
 Dressing your child in clothes that he/she can manage on his/her own supports independence.